Money for when you finish working

 Make sure you are getting your super

 Your employer must pay money into your super fund if you

 - Over 18 and work more than 30 hours a week

-Check out how much your employer should be paying into your
+Work out how much your employer should be paying into your super

 Keep your contact details up to date so you don't lose track of

 your super and your fund doesn't lose track of you.
 This will also

 help prevent delays when you contact your super fund, for example,

 about insurance payments.

 Contact your super fund if you have any questions or difficulty